 1. A Collision of Two Neutron Stars

-The reason behind this is that all previously recorded gravitational wave signals were caused by merger of black holes which do not emit any significant electromagnetic signal.
-Shortly after the merger, the Fermi Gamma ray space telescope observed a short gamma ray burst designated GRB 170817A.
+The reason behind this is that all previously recorded gravitational wave signals were caused by a merger of black holes that do not emit any significant electromagnetic signal.
+Shortly after the collision, the Fermi Gamma-ray space telescope observed a short gamma-ray burst designated GRB 170817A.

 Few Short Facts

-5. Hulse-Taylor binary or PSR B1913+16 is a pulsar, which, along with a neutron star forms a binary star system.
-After its discovery in 1972, it became the first ever binary pulsar to be observed and proved to be crucial in the study of gravitational waves.
+15. Hulse-Taylor binary or PSR B1913+16 is a pulsar, which, along with a neutron star, forms a binary star system.
+After its discovery in 1972, it became the first-ever binary pulsar to be observed and proved to be crucial in the study of gravitational waves.
 The discovery and further analysis earned Russell Alan Hulse and Joseph Hooton Taylor, Jr., the Nobel Prize in Physics in 1993.

-4. In contrast to a glitch, a neutron star can also experience “anti-glitch“.
+14. In contrast to a glitch, a neutron star can also experience “anti-glitch.”
 During an “anti-glitch” phase, a sudden decrease in the rotational speed of the neutron star can be observed.
-This phenomenon is only observed in a magnetar.
-Researchers are still unable to find the underlying cause of such behavior since it is not predicted by the current models of neutron stars.
+So far, this phenomenon is only seen in a magnetar.
+Researchers are still unable to find the underlying cause of such behavior since the current models of neutron stars do not predict it.

-2. The existence of neutron stars was predicted by astronomers Walter Baade and Fritz Zwicky in 1934, more than three decades before they were confirmed for the first time.
-Their prediction came in less than two years after the neutron was vaguely observed by Sir James Chadwick in 1932.
+12. The existence of neutron stars was predicted by astronomers Walter Baade and Fritz Zwicky in 1934, more than three decades before they were confirmed for the first time.
+Their prediction came in less than two years after Sir James Chadwick vaguely observed the neutron in 1932.

-1. The Magnificent Seven is a name given to a group of young and isolated neutron stars which are located between a distance of 390 to 1630 light years away and are closest to the Earth.
-The first neutron star to be included in the group was RX J1856.5-3754, which was discovered in 1992 and then confirmed in 1996.
+11. The Magnificent Seven is a name given to a group of young and isolated neutron stars, which are located between a distance of 390 to 1630 light-years away and are closest to the Earth.
+The first neutron star in the group was RX J1856.5-3754, which was discovered in 1992 and then confirmed in 1996.

 The remaining six stars in the group are RX J0806.4-4132, RX J0720.4-3125, RBS1556, RBS1223, RX J0420.0-5022 and 1RXS J214303.7+065419.
 Each of the seven X-ray sources are detected by ROSAT satellite.